RossMdevs/Eleconnect/README.md

  # Before Building!
-  Modify the main.js, go to line.
+  Open the main.js, go to line 15.

   To load a file, use ``win.loadFile('index.html')`` To load a URL, use  ``win.loadURL('index.html')``